meilisearch/specifications/text/0028-indexing-csv.md

 We want to provide our users with an always improved usage experience.
 Currently, the engine only accepts JSON format as a data source.
 We want to give users the possibility of another simple data format, well known, to use.
 Thus, give them more versatility at the data source choices for the indexing (add and update) step.

-Since most SQL engines or SQL clients can easily dump data as CSV, it will facilitate MeiliSearch adoption by extending the indexing step on a wider range of customer cases than before.
+Since most SQL engines or SQL clients can easily dump data as CSV, it will facilitate Meilisearch adoption by extending the indexing step on a wider range of customer cases than before.

 Writing performance is also considered as a motivation since CSV parsing is less CPU and memory intensive than parsing Json due to the streamable capability of the CSV format.